SmalsResearch/NominatimWrapper/README.md

 ### Light version

-Based on "alpine" instead of centos.
+Based on "alpine" instead of Centos.
 Might be more difficult to build/use.
-Building time is much longer (many libraries have to be compiled), but image size is smaller.
+Building time is much longer (many libraries have to be compiled), but image size is smaller (~6 GB vd 6.3 GB).

 `docker-compose -f docker-compose_alp.yml build`

 ## Run